 - Worry pushes you outside your comfort zone.
 It empowers you to experiment with new ideas in the hope of finding that working solution that will solve the problem that is causing you to worry.

 - Worry nudges you to learn more.
-It alters your behavior in a positive way by pushing you to become more knowledgable about the problems problem that are causing you to worry.
+It alters your behavior in a positive way by pushing you to become more knowledgeable about the problems problem that are causing you to worry.

 - Worry allows you to think about every conceivable outcome, good or bad, on actions you take and decisions you make.